ssrathi/gogit/README.md

-  ls-tree        List the contents of a tree object mktree         Build a tree-object from ls-tree formatted text checkout       restore working tree files
+  ls-tree        List the contents of a tree object mktree         Build a tree-object from ls-tree formatted text checkout       restore working tree files commit-tree    Create a new commit object log            Shows the commit logs starting with given commit
 ```